 The brick wall to innovative progress

-You can have all the creativity and free thinking available to you, but unless you can transfer these ideas onto the shop floor and then through to customers in a meaningful way then innovation will stay on the drawing board.
+You can have all the creativity and free-thinking available to you, but unless you can transfer these ideas onto the shop floor and then through to customers in a meaningful way then innovation will stay on the drawing board.

 Apple’s product evolution perfectly describes the innovative process.
 Innovation has its feet firmly in the shoes of small steps.
 They are experimental in nature and part of an innovative culture is the acceptance of failure.

-The problem that organisations like Microsoft face is marrying up these small, experimental innovations – with their inevitable failures on route to big successes – with their need to generate revenue.
+The problem that organizations like Microsoft face is marrying up these small, experimental innovations – with their inevitable failures on route to big successes – with their need to generate revenue.
 And that is rarely, if ever, a fair fight.

 Existing operations are large, established, and revenue and earnings generative.
 Managers of these operations have the clout to get their way: after all, without them, the company would have no profits.